sqdlab/SQDToolz/README.md

 # SQDTOOLz

-This is a toolbox to control and run a experiments by synchronising AWGs and Digitizers via a Pulser device.
-This was designed to supersede UQTools, keeping simplicity, scalability and efficiency in check.
-It is a wrapper over QCoDeS and has other key functionality such as timing control, pulse generation and shaping, data + configuration storage and retrieval, which are not present in QCoDeS.
+This is a toolbox to control instruments to run a general lab experiments.
+This was designed to supersede *UQTools*, keeping simplicity, scalability and efficiency in check.
+It currently uses QCoDeS to communicate with the instruments, while providing higher level functionality such as timing control, pulse generation, automatic parameter updates and data/configuration storage.

 There are two classes of documentation provided for this stack: